 Why is it that the that the founders of Alcoholics Anonymous maintained that the muscle and bones of their sobriety was one alcoholic helping another alcoholic?
 Because, they told each other’s story as no well-intentioned physician, spouse or counselor could do.
 The “I am different” alcoholic’s experience was confronted by the mirrored experience of another alcoholic.
 I am told that the identification of one to another is cathartic; different cast of characters but same obsession, self-loathing and desperation.
 The solution to the problem was better received from someone who had walked in those shoes.

 So it was with me as a daughter of an alcoholic and a mother of a drug addict.
-My friends were the best, bar none, long- suffering with me and dishing out encouragement like it was their…Read more
+My friends were the best, bar none, long- suffering with me and dishing out encouragement like it was their job. …Read more

 Days after we moved in our house, a woman with gorgeous skin and gray-white curly hair showed up at our door.
 She thrust at me a foil-wrapped loaf of pumpkin bread with nuts, and welcomed me to the neighborhood.
 People don’t do that very often anymore, especially if they live around the corner and two doors down.
 We became friends.